tripu/Vita/doc/gender.md

 If I were &ldquo;gender-blind&rdquo; (as some feminist wants everybody to be, apparently), I should not have felt any uneasiness.
 Or, if I felt it, I should have worked to overcome it.
 [TO-DO]

-:point_right:[]

-## 5. &ldquo;Rape culture&rdquo;, trigger warnings, microaggressions
+### 5. &ldquo;Rape culture&rdquo;, trigger warnings, microaggressions

-### 5.1.
+#### 5.1.
 Rape

-There is a disonance between how wrong certain acts feel (how immoral they seem) and how worried society is about them happening,
+There is a dissonance between how wrong certain acts feel (how immoral they seem) and how worried society is about them happening,

 I think most people would agree that murder is a far worse crime than rape or physical violence.
 However, we seem much more concerned about the portrayal of rape in works of fiction and in the mass media than we are about violence or murder.
 Kids nowadays see *way more instances* of people killing other people, and people torturing or beating other people, than people *raping* other people.

-Violence, torture, cruelty and assasinations are ubiquitous in TV, film and videogames.
+Violence, torture, cruelty and assassinations are ubiquitous in TV, film and video games.
-Violence is *the* basis for so much of contemporary popular culture (many videogames; products about &ldquo;super-heros&rdquo;; products about cops, spies, the military, wars; action films&hellip;).
+Violence is *the* basis for so much of contemporary popular culture (many video games; products about &ldquo;super-heros&rdquo;; products about cops, spies, the military, wars; action films&hellip;).

 Those forms of murder or extreme violence happen, interestingly, usually between male characters.